RDorville/EP1000/index.md

 ## Announcements

+- 16 November 2020<br>
+  Your first grading is due the end of next week (27th November 2020).
+Check that you have entered the URL for your website in the google sheet provided.
+Check your email for the links to the sheets.

 - 19 October 2020<br>
   Welcome to Session 20/21 Semester 2.
 This site is currently being updated, however, most of the information can be found here (look in the [Sandbox](sandbox.md), if you are curious)